HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 minimum lot area of the zone district.

-ISSUES: There are several issues that the Planning commission may
+ISSUES: There are several issues that the Planning Commission may

 want to consider that are associated with this text amendment: